romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When creating a custom GitHub Action that is expected to evolve and scale over time, how should version control and release management be handled to ensure backward compatibility and minimize disruption for users?
+Q: When creating a custom GitHub Action that is expected to evolve and scale over time, how should version control and release management be handled to ensure backward compatibility and minimize disruption for users?
 <details><summary>Show the answer</summary><p>

 - **Implement semantic versioning for the action, using tags to mark stable release versions, and instruct users to reference specific versions**